ChowdhuryGroup/pol_dep_scan/README.md

 Currently there is only support for interfacing with only the Thorlabs TDC001 motorized stage controller connected to a Thorlabs PRM1Z8 rotating polarizer and the Ocean Optics SpectraPro HRS-300 spectrometer

+## Third Party Dependencies

-Third Party Dependencies: thorlabs_apt_device and seabreeze (links below)
+thorlabs_apt_device and seabreeze (links below)
 APT: <https://thorlabs-apt-device.readthedocs.io/en/latest/index.html>
 Seabreeze: <https://python-seabreeze.readthedocs.io/en/latest/index.html>
+oceanOpticSpectrosco, which is just a python file that needs to be in top level directory

+To install:
+pip install --upgrade thorlabs_apt_device conda install -c conda-forge seabreeze

 ## Please read the .py script before running